 Antibiotics are not effective in treating root canal infections, because usually there is no longer a blood supply entering the pulp space to reach the bacteria and deliver the antibiotic.

 Ultimately, it will be down to the dentist to make an assessment, present the findings and options open to you, whilst giving their professional opinion on what to do.

 In many cases where there is infection in the pulp RCT is possible.
-Sometimes an RCT may not be possible and extraction might be the only option.
+Sometimes a root canal filling may not be possible and extraction might be the only option.

 During your initial assessment questions will be asked about your symptoms, pain and medical history.
 The dentist will then look at your teeth and the mouth via a physical examination.
 X-rays will likely be taken as this can show the extent of any decay and pulp damage.